 Specifically, these actions are performed when filtering downloads:

-By relying on user account information (when available) Spreaker is able to easily identify the unique plays of its media files.
-When user account information is not available, Spreaker uses a proprietary algorithm involving cookies, the IP address, the user agent, and other factors to aggregate multiple requests into a single Unique Play or Unique Download request.
+By relying on user account information (when available) Spreaker is able to easily identify the unique downloads of its media files.
+When user account information is not available, Spreaker uses a proprietary algorithm involving cookies, the IP address, the user agent, and other factors to aggregate multiple requests into a single Unique Download request.
 This algorithm is constantly evolving as the industry evolves.

-Oftentimes, specifically in the case of downloads, while Spreaker’s algorithm aims to capture the activity of unique people, it is limited to interpreting the actions of unique clients.
+Oftentimes, while Spreaker’s algorithm aims to capture the activity of unique people, it is limited to interpreting the actions of unique clients.
 When multiple people share the same computer or device and all listen to the same media file, this "Unique Download" metric will understate the number of Unique Listeners who accessed the episode.
 Fortunately, the proliferation of personal handheld devices has significantly reduced the likelihood and frequency of these scenarios.